 How did you get involved with the London Olympics and Athletics World Championships?

 I’d always dreamt of being in the Olympics and when the opportunity came to be part of the 2012 volunteer programme I was determined not to miss it.
 Despite a lengthy application process (that started in 2010), it was similar to any other job application.
 At the time I hadn’t gained the 5 year post-qualified status needed to work as an osteopath during the Olympics so I applied as a Sports Massage Therapist.
 It was a fantastic experience so when London was selected for the 2017 Athletics World Championships I applied straight away and this time chose to be involved with the Para Athletes.
 I was accepted both as an osteopath and as a sports massage therapist, which I was really happy about.

 Has your career met your expectations?

-I can honestly say that my career has already exceeded my expectations.
+I can honestly say that my career has exceeded my expectations.

 - I never thought I could have such a flexible diary.
 I mainly imagined osteopaths working long days (starting early, finishing late with a break in the middle of the day) in a clinic that often belongs to someone else.
 The reality showed me that it is easier than expected to open your own limited company and then practice either in a clinic or doing office and home visits like I do.